umarfadhil/ayanaon-app/README.md

 ## What's New in v1.6.2

-- **Category refresh**: Replaced the old traffic/weather categories with `🏡 Akomodasi Pilihan` and `⚡ SPKLU`, including updated icons.
+- **Category refresh**: Replaced the old traffic/weather categories with `ðŸ¡ Akomodasi Pilihan` and `âš¡ SPKLU`, including updated icons.
 - **Curated submissions**: Restricted categories remain visible in filters and existing pins but are omitted from the public submission form.
 - **Docs & build**: Version bump and cache version update to deliver the latest assets.